PHom798/fix-the-city-/README.md

 </div>

-**Samadhan** (समाधान - "Solution" in Hindi) is a revolutionary mobile application that bridges the gap between citizens and civic authorities.
+**Samadhan** (समाधान) is a revolutionary mobile application that bridges the gap between citizens and civic authorities.
 Report infrastructure issues, track their resolution, and contribute to building a better city - all from your smartphone!

 ### 🎯 Our Mission
 > *To create smarter, more responsive cities by empowering citizens to actively participate in urban development and maintenance.*